6 Tips For Raising A Child With ADHD

-If your child is hyperactive, ADD, ADHD or simply has a difficult time focusing on homework and classwork, “it’s okay”.
+If your child is hyperactive, ADD, ADHD, or simply has a difficult time focusing on homework and classwork, “it’s okay”.

 It is 100% okay.

 Through my education and practical professional experience, I have learned that hyperactivity and impulsive behaviors are just factors that play into a larger equation.
-The real emphasis is on building a foundation that supports your child’s ability to manage/control/tame their hyperactivity and impulsive so that he/she is able to function and perform at their best.
+The real emphasis is on building a foundation that supports your child’s ability to manage/control/tame their hyperactivity and impulsiveness so that he/she is able to function and perform at their best.

 Before diving into each one.
 I really want you to consider changing your parenting style.
-The factors listed below are able to support your child in managing their hyperactivity or impulsive and in total performing their best.
+The factors listed below are able to support your child in managing their hyperactivity or impulsiveness and in total performing their best.

 As an adult and a parent, you have some sort of schedule that you follow.
-Maybe you follow an 8am to 5pm job schedule which you create time management around.
+Maybe you follow an 8 am to 5 pm job schedule which you create time management around.
 Creating a schedule for your child in no way inhibits their ability to function or labels that they have a problem.
 Think about it rationally.
 You as an adult, have a schedule and utilize time management to make your life function in a healthy manner.

 Your child’s schedule can include everything from waking up in the morning to going to bed.
 Some things in the schedule can be a rough estimate while others such as school hours are more exact.

-The most important factor in it is that you and your child stick to it – consistently!
+The most important factor in it is that you and your child stick to it – consistently.

 Now that you have a schedule create a system of prioritization and importance.
 Sit down with your child and identify which areas of their schedule are more important and need a more defined approach in structure.
-For instance, if your child requires a quiet room for homework – make it your responsibility to create a distraction free space for your child to do their homework at.
+For instance, if your child requires a quiet room for homework – make it your responsibility to create a distraction-free space for your child to do their homework at.
 In addition, on the schedule add the space/location and time.
 This way your child will connect the dots.